pitivi/pitivi/docs/attic/PyGST_Tutorial/Elements:_basics.md

             #incoming data
             return True

-the pad chain function is called on sink caps (the ones recieving data), a buffer is recieved and pushed forward.
+the pad chain function is called on sink caps (the ones receiving data), a buffer is received and pushed forward.
 Normally this is where we would make changes to a buffer.

         def _sink_chain(self, pad, buf):